 Hacking Project Based Learning is broken down into ten hacks to show readers how PBL will work in any classroom.
-It includes real stories from teachers in elementary, middle and high school to illustrate how the concepts in the book connect to classrooms.
+It includes real stories from teachers in elementary, middle and high school.
+These stories illustrate how the concepts in the book connect to classrooms.
 I love books that feel actionable and doable and this book accomplishes that goal.
-It combines big ideas with strategies you can use right away and even includes sections titled “what you can do tomorrow.”
+It combines big ideas with strategies you can use right away.
+This book even includes sections titled “what you can do tomorrow.”

 My takeaways from Hacking Project Based Learning:

-- Formative assessment and timely feedback is essential during PBL and students should be actively involved in this process
+- Formative assessment and timely feedback is essential during PBL and students should be actively part of this process

 - There are strategies to address the issues you might feel get in the way to PBL success (each hack has a section on handling “pushback”)